Python-Test-Engineer/PyTest-Django-Full-Stack-Book/docs/setup.md

 `pytest-playwright`

 `django-extensions` is a utility we use.
+It is optional.
 The app needs to be installed in `settings.py`:

 ```